czcorpus/kontext/INSTALL.rst

 Deployment and running
 ----------------------

-To be able to be deployed and run, the application requires some additional file post-processing to be done.
-These steps also depend on whether the application runs in *debugging* or *production* mode.
+To be able to be deployed and run, *KonText* requires some additional file post-processing to be performed.
+These steps also depend on whether the *KonText* runs in *debugging* or *production* mode.

 All the required tasks are configured to be performed by `Grunt <http://gruntjs.com/>`_ task automater (see file *Gruntfile.js*).